 For experienced Opti sailors who love the thrill of competition, we offer the MHYC Opti Race Team.
 The purpose is to introduce younger sailors to racing and regattas, to build confidence in their seamanship, but most importantly have fun!
 Opti Race Team sailors are coached competitively and compete throughout the summer in Ohio as well as Michigan, Pennsylvania, and New York.
 The more advanced racers use club- or privately-owned Optis in many local and national events.
 Our top sailors travel to regional and national events sponsored by USODA and US Sailing, where the level of sailing is very competitive.
 Practices will begin during May on weekends.
-Members of the team can participate in the Junior Olympics at MHYC on June 9-11 (for an additional cost), and merge into full-time camp hours from June 13-July 14, with more practices offered after through the ninth Travelers Series regatta on August 12.
-Full-time practice and camp is also available to team members July 23-28.
+Members of the team can participate in the Junior Olympics at MHYC on June 9-11 (for an additional cost), and merge into full-time camp hours from June 11-July 13, 2018, with more practices offered after through the ninth Travelers Series regatta on August 13, 2018.
 Please note parental supervision is required during the regattas, and participation in regattas is optional.

 During camp hours, the Opti Race Team will have a focused daily practice session for 2-4 hours, and then move into the adventurous camp activities including swimming, beach-going, powerboating, tubing, kayaking, paddleboarding and more.
 They will also be introduced to the next boats, the c420 and Laser, as well as big-boat sailing on the camp's Tartan Ten.
 Again, our focus is on having fun!

-Please note: No camp on July 3, 4, or the week of July 17
+Please note: No camp on July 3rd or 4th.

 Our instructors are certified in Red Cross, CPR and have at least a Level One instructor or Level Two Instructor Level Three Coaching certification from US Sailing.
 They are all chosen for their teaching, personal and sailing skills and our coaches are typically experienced collegiate sailors.
 A high instructor-to-camper ratio ensures that each participant gets close supervision.
 Many of our coaches and instructors grew up in our camp, ensuring we carry on our longstanding traditions.